 Headlines

 - Different illicit drugs and prescribed medication have different effects on physical and mental health, and some are highly addictive.
-Drug abuse has a serious impact not just on the individual, but also their family and friends, and there is a detrimental effect on the entire community.
+Drugs can have a serious impact not just on the individual, but also their family and friends, and there is a detrimental effect on the entire community.

 - From the local Health and Wellbeing Survey 2019, around one in ten men aged 16-24 years, people who were unemployed and people who were not working due to long-term illness or disability stated they used drugs other than those required for medical reasons either everyday or weekly.
 Fewer than 2% of men aged 65+ years and women aged 35+ years did.
 Around 6% of men aged 25-34 years, around 4% of men aged 45-64 years and around 3% of women aged 16-24 years also used drugs other than those required for medical reasons either everyday or weekly.

-- For 2016/17, it was estimated that there were around twice as many opiate and/or crack users in Hull compared to England (18.1 versus 8.9 persons per 1,000 population.
+- For 2016/17, it was estimated that there were around twice as many opiate and/or crack users in Hull compared to England (18.1 versus 8.9 persons per 1,000 population with a total of 3,146 people aged 15-64 years who used opiates and/or crack cocaine.

-- Over one-third (36%) of adults aged 18+ years with substance misuse treatment need engage with community-based drug services following their release from prison which is similar to England (37%) for 2021/22.
+- Just over one-third (34%) of adults aged 18+ years with substance use treatment need engage with community-based drug services following their release from prison which is lower than England (43%) for 2022/23.

-- Successful completion of drug treatment (left free of drug dependence and did not re-represent within six months) was 21.4% for non-0piates and 2.8% for opiates in Hull for 2021 which was lower than England (34.3 and 5.0% respectively).
+- Successful completion of drug treatment (left free of drug dependence and did not re-represent within six months) was 20.1% for non-opiates and 3.5% for opiates in Hull for 2022 which was lower than England (31.4% and 5.0% respectively).

-- Over 80% of people admitted to treatment for substance misuse smoked in Hull.
+- Over 80% of people admitted to treatment for substance use smoked in Hull, and whilst the data is 2019/20, it is still likely to be very high in Hull.

-- The directly standardised mortality rate from drug misuse was only slightly higher in Hull compared to England for 2018-20 (5.1 versus 5.0 deaths per 100,000 population) with 37 deaths in total over the three year period.
-However, the numbers in Hull increased for 2019-21 to 57 deaths and are now higher than England (7.3 versus 5.1 deaths per 100,000 population).
+- The directly standardised mortality rate from drug misuse was statistically significantly higher in Hull compared to England for 2020-22 (8.7 versus 5.2 deaths per 100,000 population) with 67 deaths in total over the three year period.
+The mortality rate was higher among men with 48 deaths (12.3 deaths per 100,000 population) than it was with women with 19 deaths (4.9 deaths per 100,000 population).

 - There was a slightly higher percentage of drug poisoning deaths among women which were registered during 2020-21 compared to 2015-19 (27% versus 24%) and the age at death was higher for deaths registered during 2020-21.
 Nationally, an increase in the number of deaths was also noted together with a reduction in the number of new drug users which suggests a higher death rate among existing long-term drug users.
 The Office for National Statistics state possible explanations are an ageing cohort of drug users likely to be suffering from the effects of long-term drug use and becoming increasing susceptible to a fatal overdose, new trends in taking specific drugs which may increase the risk of an overdose, and a potential increase in disengagement or non-compliance with opiate substitute therapy.